 With new policies in place, including the congressionally mandated 21st Century Integrated Digital Experience Act (or 21st Century IDEA), modernizing the U.S. technology infrastructure is finally a national priority.

-Content management systems are an important piece of the puzzle, not only supporting the websites required to be updated by the end of this year, but also enabling the broader transition to smarter systems.
+Content management systems and digital experience platforms are an important piece of the puzzle, not only supporting the websites required to be updated by the end of this year, but also enabling the broader transition to smarter systems.

-When it comes to overcoming hurdles on the road to modernization, the Brightspot CMS for Government can be part of the solution to several of the most common ones, such as:
+When it comes to overcoming hurdles on the road to modernization, the Brightspot can be part of the solution to several of the most common ones, such as:

 Insufficient funding is the top constraint cited by respondents to Accenture's recent State of Federal IT survey, but federal IT budgets are growing, and so is the recognition that more resources need to be allocated to the task of updating legacy systems.
-Brightspot CMS for Government eliminates the up-front costs associated with developing bespoke CMS platforms while also avoiding the expensive maintenance pitfalls of such systems.
+Brightspot eliminates the up-front costs associated with developing bespoke solutions while also avoiding the expensive maintenance pitfalls of such systems.